dslab-epfl/svshi/svshi/documentation/documentation.md

 [^16]: https://www.knxsimulator.com

+KNX Virtual can be used to play with SVSHI though.
+A developer can test her application developed for SVSHI if the devices it uses are available on KNX Virtual.
+This does not fit all cases but it is useful to familiarize with the platform and for the SVSHI developers who just wants to test manually the platform itself.

 #### 1.2.6 Configuration and ETS

 To configure KNX devices, the person installing a KNX system (we call her the "programmer") needs to use ETS. **ETS** is a software provided by the KNX Association.
 It is closed source and not free.